 To use oil-packed sun-dried tomatoes, drain the tomatoes from the oil before eating or adding to a recipe.
 Always be sure that those tomatoes left in the jar are completely covered with oil, which may mean adding more oil as you use the tomatoes, and be sure to store in the fridge.
 And don't toss out that oil when you are done with the tomatoes—it will pick up flavor from the tomatoes and be delicious in salad dressings or used for stir-fries and sauteed dishes.

 Cooking with Sun-Dried Tomatoes

 The flavor of sun-dried tomatoes is quite intense, concentrated, and slightly salty, so a little goes a long way.
-Many enjoy eating sun-dried tomatoes as a snack out of hand, especially children.
-Although they are wonderful with pasta, you'll enjoy using sun-dried tomatoes with many other foods, including vegetables, meats, and bread.
+Many people, especially children, enjoy eating sun-dried tomatoes as a snack out of hand.
+Although they are wonderful with pasta, sun-dried tomatoes are also tasty with many other foods, including vegetables, meats, and even bread.